eric-phan/PokemonSpriteApp/README.md

 ### :slightly_smiling_face: Thank you!

-Please check out the rest of my [Github](https://github.com/Ultracire) and my code repo [here](https://github.com/Ultracire/PokemonSpriteApp).
+Please check out the rest of my [Github](https://github.com/Ultracire), this code repo's link will be [here](https://github.com/Ultracire/PokemonSpriteApp).